front-end-foundations/Introduction/readme.md

 1. There is no such thing as a silly question, you are encouraged to speak up anytime something is not clear to you
 2. There is no such thing as a silly mistake, they are a gateway to learning
-3. Do not dismiss someone because they have a different level of experience - be kind to others
+3. Everyone will have a different level of experience - be kind to others
 4. During class exercises you promise to alert me the second something goes awry with your project
 5. I will make myself available before or after class to clarify or expand on topics (or we can set an alternate time via email)